zachleat/zachleat.com/_posts/2023-12-19-netlify-and-nextjs.md

 {% imageInline "./web/img/posts/netlify-nextjs/sentiment.jpg" "Astro has the best positive sentiment too at 87%, Next is 78% and Eleventy is 74%" %}

-Now we learn that Next.js is ranked #3 (tied with SolidStart) for satisfaction and 11ty is ranked #6 (tied with Nuxt).
+Now we learn that Next.js is ranked #3 (tied with SolidStart and Remix) for satisfaction and 11ty is ranked #6 (tied with Nuxt).

 Here’s what the chart looks like using absolute values for satisfaction percentages and usage, painting a story that Netlify probably doesn’t want to share: